Nikos Oikonomou: Coaching career

 Oikonomou began his basketball coaching career in 2008, when he became the head coach of the local Greek amateur club Spata, of the lower Greek divisions.
 The next team he coached was Ionikos NF, which was playing in the 4th-tier Greek national amateur level at the time.
 He was then the head coach of was Olympias Patras, which was competing in the Greek 2nd Division at the time.

 He was next an assistant coach, working first as an assistant coach with Ikaros Kallitheas, and then as an assistant coach with Panionios.
 In 2013, he became the head coach of Ikaroi Serron, which was playing in the Greek 2nd Division at the time.
 In 2014, he became the head coach of Livadeia, a team that was also playing in Greece's 2nd Division.

-He was then the head coach of Ionikos Nikaias, a team that was playing in Greece's 3rd-tier national semi-pro level at the time.
+He was then the head coach of Ionikos Nikaias, a team that was playing in Greece's 3rd-tier level national semi-pro competition at the time.
 In 2016, he became the head coach of the Greek 2nd Division club Panionios.